robgonnella/ardi/v2/docs/ardi_lib.md

 ## ardi lib

-Library manager for ardi
+Library manager

 ### Synopsis

-Library manager for ardi allowing you to add and remove libraries either globally or at the project level.
-Each project can be configured with its own list of dependencies for consistent repeatable builds every time.
+Library manager allowing you to add and remove libraries either globally or at the project level.
+Each project can be configured with its own list of dependencies for consistent repeatable builds.
+See "ardi help project" form more info on project level management with ardi

 ### Options